svyas23/GAMa/README.md

 ![gif](video_aerial_sample.gif "Ground-truth video trajectory")

-In the gif, we see an example of a large aerial region, along with the video frames at each second.
+In the gif, we see an example of a large aerial region corresponding to a video, along with the video frames at each second.

 ## Dataset and Hierarchical approach